drew458/l-proj/README.md

 Minimal and lightweight portfolio built on Jekyll.

 ## Features
-Night mode and emoji animations
+Night mode and emoji animations.

 ## Getting Started